CSE-5306-004-DISTRIBUTED-SYSTEMS/Project2/Report.md

 ## 3. Evaluation

-Perofrmance (latency, throughput) & Scalability.
+Performance (latency, throughput) & Scalability.

+$Latency = T_{response} - T_{request}$.

+$Throughput = \frac{Total \space Requests}{Latency} $

 ### 3.0 Hardware

-PC: Macbook air (my machine?) / your machine
+Tests were conducted on a Macbook Pro with the M2 Pro chip and 16gb of ram.

 ### 3.1 Experiement (write-heavy scalability) - Voting

-- Many users vote at the same time.
+This test simulates multiple users casting votes in a poll at the same time.

-$Latency = T_{response} - T_{request}$.

-$Throughput = \frac{Total \space Requests}{Latency} $

 #### REST HTTPS Evaluation